Errorbot1122/ErrorBot1122/README.md

 - 👋 Hi, I’m @ErrorBot1122
 - 👀 I’m interested in coding/playing Roblox and Mincraft
 - 🌱 I’m currently learning C++, C#, Python, and Java???
-- 💞️ I’m looking to collaborate on javascript repos
+- 💞️ I’m looking to collaborate on Node repos
-- 📫 How to reach me... you can't...
+- 📫 How to reach me... you can't rn...
 (Sorry)

 P.S.
 Sadlly I usually code with my school chromebook and I most likely use [gitpod](gitpod.io) or [replit](https://replit.com/@ErrorbotTHE2nd) to code so some links may be blocked for me :(